 Members of the board usually elect the Chairman by majority vote.
 Influencing both the board members and the management, the position is the strongest in a company.
 It is common for the chairman to be the board member with the most significant stake in the organization and have the highest voting rights.

-• Assist Senior Management in liaising with the Board.
+- Assist Senior Management in liaising with the Board.

-• Plan and set the agenda for board meetings and coordinate logistics.
+- Plan and set the agenda for board meetings and coordinate logistics.

-• Occasionally chairs board meetings.
+- Occasionally chairs board meetings.

-Chairman of the board responsibilities.
+Chairman of the board responsibilities

 The CEO (or president) initiates and implements corporate strategies and goals, while the chairman and board perform oversight to make sure the strategy is executed, monitoring key performance indicators.
 At the same time, the Chairperson ensures the Board of Directors operates with strong governance and in the best interests of the organization.

 Specifically related to board meetings and board performance oversight, the Chairperson oversees agendas, meeting management, committee direction, evaluations, board conduct, learning and development, and succession planning.
+In many organizations, the board chair is also part of the executive committee and may often serve as the chair of the executive committee as well.

 See related: What are the roles and responsibilities of the board of directors?